Doctor of Naturopathic Medicine – Illinois campus

 The Naturopathic program at National University emphasizes the teaching and application of the principles of Naturopathic philosophy and clinical theory, not simply Naturopathic therapies.

 We train students to focus on whole health healing and to treat the individual rather than the disease.
 This includes looking for underlying imbalances and supporting the natural healing process through holistic treatments.

 Basic Science Curriculum

-At National University, the rigorous basic science coursework provides a foundation for applying the biomedical sciences and becoming a well-versed diagnostician.
+At National University, the rigorous basic science coursework provides a foundation for applying the biomedical sciences to understanding the evolution of patient conditions and engineering a plan that will help them return to health.
+These solid basic sciences also support the student in becoming a well-versed diagnostician.

-Clinical theory courses, early in the curriculum, aid students in applying the basic science knowledge they are acquiring to the understanding of the root causes of disease, and symptoms.
-A great example is our Basic Science Applications: Determinants of Health.
+Clinical theory courses, early in the curriculum, and continued through the program, aid students in applying the basic science knowledge they are acquiring to the understanding of the root causes of disease, and symptoms.
+A couple great example is our Basic Science Applications: Determinants of Health and Applied Clinical Theory.

 Each ND student serves a full year clinical internship and National University offers many exciting internship options.

-At the National University Whole Health Center, you'll learn first-hand how to practice under clinical supervision.
-You'll have access to professionals from other specialties, as well as our diagnostic imaging and MRI Center.
+At the National University Whole Health Center, you’ll learn first-hand how to practice under clinical supervision.
+You’ll have access to professionals from other specialties, as well as our Diagnostic imaging Center.